alexbalonperin/cogentlabs-image-service/README.md

 --

 The service is written in NodeJS for its simplicity and good performance.
-The server relies on the express library for the API definition and amqplib to communicate with RabbitMQ brokers.
+The server relies on the express library for the API definition and amqplib to communicate with RabbitMQ.